Guiding Principles When Using Declarative Language & Co-Regulation

 7. EPISODIC MEMORY IS CRITICAL.
 Use declarative language to reflect on the past and plan for the future, in an ongoing way.
 Enjoy letting your narratives develop over time.
 This is how we teach self-awareness, self-advocacy, repair, problem solving, time management, perspective taking, and more!

 8. SET THOUGHTFUL LIMITS WITH CARE.
 It is okay to set limits when needed, for example for safety.
-When you do, make sure the limit is reasonable & you have communicated it clearly, respectfully way, and have explained your rationale using declarative language.
+When you do, make sure the limit is reasonable & you have communicated it clearly and respectfully, and have explained your rationale using declarative language.
 Understanding why you are setting the limit often helps the individual process and feel okay with it.

 And here is that free download again: